swami84/music_genre_classification/readme.md

 ### Feature Engineering

 Music genres have distinct signatures that can be often seen in their frequency response spectra.
-The frequency then converted into a non-linear scale (power of 2) is then used as the input feature for the deep learning models that we use further.
-Below we can see how the Mel spectrogram is different for different genres.
+This frequency response is then converted into a non-linear scale  which is fed as the input to the deep learning models used in this work.
+Below we can see how the Mel spectrogram is different for songs in different genres .

 Mel Spectrogram